Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Vehicles where airflow and aerodynamics matter

-Slimline designs help reduce wind noise and visual bulk, which is important for daily-driven vehicles.
+Slimline designs help reduce wind noise and visual bulk, which is important for daily-driven vehicles and modern 4×4 touring accessories builds.

 Limitations of Single Row Light Bars

-While single row bars are versatile, they do have limitations:
+While single row bars are versatile, they do have limitations when compared in 4wd light bar comparison Australia discussions:

 • Generally lower total output than dual row bars